microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 1. On Mac or Linux, open a terminal.
 On Windows, open a PowerShell window.

-1. In the terminal or PowerShell window, navigate to the directory you would like to use as a project directory.
-Then use the following command to create a directory named "truffle:"
+1. In the terminal or PowerShell window, use the following command to create a directory named "truffle" in the location of your choice:

 	```
 	mkdir truffle